obiwanjacobi/vst.net/Source.Core/Code/readme.md

 https://github.com/EWSoftware/SHFB
 https://github.com/maxtoroq/sandcastle-md
 * [Core/Framework] Double check to see if Core and Framework need to be x86/x64 or could be AnyCPU?
-* Update code to modern constructs (linter suggestions)
 * [UnitTest] Use FluentAssertions.
 * [Core] Try to get rid of the Adapters that pass essentially the same interface between Host and Plugin.
+Requires a redesign.
-* [Release] have conditionals to ommit debugging/trace and checks from release builds.
+* [Release] have conditionals to ommit debugging/trace and checks from release builds (perf).
+* [Interop] Start vstsettings.json with the plugin (host?) name.
+* [Framework] Add configuration to VstPluginWithServices and expose service provider.
+* [Interop/Core] Hookup tracing again.

+---

 ## Decisions